cert-manager/website/content/docs/contributing/policy.md

 description: 'cert-manager contributing guide: Contribution Policy'
 ---

-We love to receive both feature requests and PRs which add stuff to cert-manager; the community is at the heart of what we do!
+We love to receive both feature requests and PRs which add to and improve cert-manager; the community is at the heart of what we do!

 If you're thinking of adding a feature, we recommend you read this doc to maximize the chances of your contribution getting the attention it deserves and hopefully to get it merged quickly!

 We recommend creating an issue first for it to be discussed with the cert-manager maintainers.
-Another possibility is bringing it up in a community meeting discussion for an open discussion with the maintainers and community on the implementation.
+Another possibility is bringing it up in a community meeting for an open discussion on the implementation.

 ## Feature Sizing: Getting Your Change Accepted